 A top-seven finish would be a solid start to the new reign.
-It should secure European football, as one of Arsenal, Chelsea, Manchester City and Tottenham Hotspur—all contenders to finish in the top four in the league—will win the FA Cup, plus Manchester United could still go all the way in the UEFA Europa League.
+It should secure European football, as one of Arsenal, Chelsea, Manchester City and Tottenham Hotspur—all contenders to finish in the top four in the league—will win the FA Cup, while Manchester United could go all the way in the UEFA Europa League.

 Worryingly, though, Lukaku turned down a bumper new contract in March.